Products

 That doesn’t necessarily mean that the feedback will be negative—according to leadership consultants at Zenger/Folkman, “After decades of conducting and reviewing thousands of 360-degree feedback reports [made anonymously], we almost never see messages that are intentionally barbed or mean-spirited.”

 Since 360-degree feedback is growth-oriented, these surveys rely on anonymity to surface constructive truths that employees may hesitate to share otherwise.
-Plus, colleagues can give feedback without concern over negative professional consequences.
+Plus, colleagues can give feedback without fear that there will be negative professional consequences.

 When executed meaningfully, 360-degree feedback surveys supply clear, data-driven priorities for leadership development directly from an employee’s colleagues.
 These well-rounded insights provide a greater sense of purpose and accountability, allowing individuals to shape their professional journeys rather than passively receive top-down assessments.